zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

 If the message is in Zonemaster-Engine then include the message tag found in the header, e.g. "BASIC:NO_PARENT", in the issue decription.
-Also include the *msgid* as it is now and a suggestion for new language.
+Also include the *msgid* as it is now and a suggestion for new wording.

 ## Adding a new language

-If you want to add a new language, then follow the translation steps above with some modifications.
+If you want to add a new language, then follow steps in section "[Translation steps]" above with some modifications.
 Before you add a language contact the Zonemaster project to discuss timeplan and other aspects of the new language.
 Every language should be updated at every new release of Zonemaster if there are updated or added messages to be translated.

 * First, as in the translation steps, create the branch to work in.
   ```